danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

 In the shared responsibility model talked about prior the platform team gets a hybrid ownership model depending on the scope of their cluster deployment.

-In a cloud environment the kubernetes control plane is more than likely to be under the control of the cloud provider by way of a managed service - however that is only a minority of the ownership scope.
+In a cloud environment the Kubernetes control plane is more than likely to be under the control of the cloud provider by way of a managed service - however that is only a minority of the ownership scope.

 There is still infrastructure as code modules that have to be maintained to deploy the cloud managed cluster service and all the secondary and tertiary cloud components to make up the platform in its entirety.